druleton/druleton/bin/docs/config-modules.md

 # Module configuration
 When installing a platform disabeling by-default installed modules and enabeling extra modules can be required.
-The skeleton provides two optional configuration files to define what modules should be disabled and enabled.
+Druleton provides two optional configuration files to define what modules should be disabled and enabled.